HubTou/PyLists4C/DOC.md

 ```C
 extern LIST* listCreateElement(void* pValue, ETYPE type, size_t size);
 ```
-Used by all the functions adding elements to a LIST, this one is rather intended for internal use.
+Used by all the functions adding elements to a LIST (it bears almost all the memory allocation stuff), this one is rather intended for internal use.

 Example use, though you'd better just [listAppend()](DOC.md#listappend) your first value:
 ```C